at no extra cost to you. We only recommend products and services that we have personally used and/or vetted.

 Your stateroom location determines your assigned muster station.
-The assembly point is clearly printed on every cruise stateroom card.
-It’s a good idea to see if your muster station will be the same as your children or other traveling companions, if they are staying in a different stateroom before booking.
+You can find your assembly location on the cruise stateroom card.
+It’s a good idea to see if your muster station will be the same as your children or other traveling companions if they are staying in a different stateroom before booking.

 When is Muster Time?

-According to international law, a muster drill must be done within 24 hours of departure from port.
-However, most ships conduct the drill prior to departure.
+According to international law, these muster drills are required and must happen within 24 hours of departure from the port.
+However, most ships conduct them before the ship leaves the dock.

 The drill usually takes place about an hour before the ship leaves port.
-So, if your ship departs at 4:00 PM, then usually all guests must board by 2:00 PM and a muster drill starts around 2:30 to 3:00 PM.
-This varies by ship, but most like to get it out of the way as soon as possible.
+So, if your ship departs at 4:00 PM, all guests must board by 2:00 PM, and a muster drill starts around 2:30 to 3:00 PM.
+Most ships like to get it out of the way as soon as possible.

-Don’t worry about missing the muster drill, because the crew will announce across the ship-wide speakers before it occurs.
+Don’t worry about missing the muster drill because the crew will announce it across the ship-wide speakers before it occurs.

 What is the Muster Process?

-Not long after the last passengers are on board, the captain or cruise director will come over the ship-wide speakers, which are also located in every stateroom, to inform everyone.
+Not long after the last passengers are on board, the captain or cruise director will come over the ship-wide speakers in every stateroom to inform everyone.

-All guest activities and venues will shut down in advance of the drill (15-30 minutes prior) to ensure that no guests or crew members are otherwise occupied when the drill occurs.
+All guest activities and venues will shut down before the drill (15-30 minutes prior) to ensure that no guests or crew members miss the announcement when the training occurs.

-The captain sounds the emergency signal horn; identified by 7 short blasts followed by 1 long blast.
+The captain sounds the emergency signal horn, identified by seven short blasts followed by one long blast.

 The crew will direct passengers to muster stations.
 If someone in your family requires elevators or assistance to get to their muster station, a crew member can assist.